 Tip #2: Show that you are familiar with this concept

 HVAC means Heating, Ventilation, and Air Conditioning.
-It is having cooling and heating within homes and proper ventilation to keep away mildew and mold, as well as increase the quality of air in the home ecosystem.
+It has cooling and heating within homes and proper ventilation to keep away mildew and mold, as well as increase the quality of air in the home ecosystem.

 12. What are Some Challenging Conditions that Maintenance Workers Have to Put Up With at Work?

-Tip #1: Name several hard conditions that you are likely to work under
+Tip #1: Name several challenging conditions that you are likely to work under

 Tip #2: Be precise and direct with your answer